Industrial Awnings Guide

 But you always notice a lack of one.

-What Counts as an “Industrial” Awning?
+What Counts As An “Industrial” Awning?

 Before we dive into brackets and fabric grades, let’s get one thing clear: industrial awnings aren’t just oversized versions of the ones you’d hang over a deck.